 By 2015 after nearly 10 years of tracking drums at his home studio, Craig expanded his home recording business to include composing and producing custom music for TV and Film.
 His music has been featured in hundreds of TV shows and a few films.
 You can see a partial list of his credits at:

 From 2016-2018 Craig played with Jefferson Starship and finished his twelfth year with Frankie Valli.
 2016 also included a sold-out, 2 week run at the Lunt-Fontanne Theater on Broadway as well as a live broadcast of the BBC Proms in the Park (Hyde Park, London), to an audience of 50,000.
 Over the next two years, Craig also backed Frankie at other prestigious venues such as Royal Albert Hall, the M.E.N.
 Arena, the O2 Arena and the SSE Hydro.

 After 13 years, Craig left the Frankie Valli band in September of 2018.
-Since his departure, Craig has been doubling down on session work, expanded his resume as a producer, began some A & R work, and founded Groove Tower Music in 2020.
+Since his departure, Craig doubled down on session work, expanded his resume as a producer, began some A & R work, and founded Groove Tower Music in 2020.
 Groove Tower Music is a full service production music company which provides custom music to TV, film, and media.
 He can also be seen playing locally in Los Angeles with Little Fish, a rock trio comprised of former Quincy Jones writing partner Jeff Pescetto on guitar and vocals and former Rick Springfield bassist Rich Grossman.
-You can keep up with with Craig by signing up for his monthly newsletter or visit him on various social media.
+You can keep up with with Craig by following him on various social media.